Twigzie/Fantality-Infinite-Mohawk/README.md

-# Fantality-Infinite-Mohawk
+# Fantality-Halo-Mohawk
-A texture extractor for Halo Infinite
+ A bitmap extractor for Halo Infinite